What a wonderful trip. I was pleased to have been able to share it with my wife and all the new friends who joined us on this tour.

 Evening: Returning to the hotel, the remainder of the evening is at leisure.
 Prepare for check-out and transfer in the morning.

 Activity note: The drive to the Punta Leona/Pacific Coast is about 100 miles, approximately 4 to 4.5 hours including stops.
+Boat ride on Tarcoles River is tide dependent.

 Breakfast: Hotel buffet.